carolinlawrence/scripts_nlmaps/README.md

 We provide two scripts that handle the conversion, one for each direction.
 The idea for linearisation was originally presented by
-[Andreas et al., 2013.](http://people.eecs.berkeley.edu/~jda/papers/avc_smt_semparse.pdf) Thus, the code in this repo is a modified version of their repo [smt-semparse](https://github.com/jacobandreas/smt-semparse) and additionally contains NLmaps specific components.
+[Andreas et al., 2013.](http://people.eecs.berkeley.edu/~jda/papers/avc_smt_semparse.pdf) Thus, some code in this repo closely resembles code from their repo [smt-semparse](https://github.com/jacobandreas/smt-semparse) but has been modified for the NLmaps corpus.

 To linearise a file of NLmaps queries, use: